 Before opening her private practice as an IBCLC lactation consultant, Liz worked as a criminal prosecutor, child advocate, Congressional lobbyist, and federal litigator.
-Her legal expertise is in ethics, lobbying, administrative and criminal law.
-Today, Liz offers in-home and hospital-based IBCLC care, and teaches/lectures around the world.
+Her legal expertise is in ethics, lobbying, administrative, and criminal law.
+Today, Liz offers in-home lactation consultations, and bedside care and teaching in a large Baby-Friendly-designated hospital.
+She teaches/lectures around the world.
 She knows the challenges faced each day by lactation consultants and healthcare providers!

-Liz Brooks, JD, IBCLC, FILCA, is a lawyer/litigator (since 1983) and private practice IBCLC lactation consultant (since 1997) who brings to life the connection between lactation consultation and the law.
-Healthcare workers (HCPs) face ethical, moral and legal challenges every day in their clinical care.
-With plain language and humor, Liz explains how law and ethics affect IBCLCs and HCPs.
-She offers immediate, pragmatic tips so HCPs can practice ethically, legally and confidently.
-She is an Adjunct Professor in Drexel University’s Human Lactation Consultation Program, recently served as the President of the International Lactation Consultant Association (ILCA) and Secretary of the United States Breastfeeding Committee (USBC), and is a current Director at the Human Milk Banking Association of North American (HMBANA)(2015-1017).
-She wrote the only textbook focusing on IBCLC ethics and law, authored chapters on similar topics in five other texts, and is a well-received writer and lecturer in her field.
+Liz Brooks, JD, IBCLC, FILCA, is a lawyer/litigator (since 1983) and private practice lactation consultant (since 1997) who offers lively explanation of the overlap between clinical lactation support, ethics, and the law.
+Breastfeeding helpers (like IBCLCs) struggle with ethical, moral, and legal conundrums in their everyday work settings.
+With plain language and humor, Liz explains how the everyone can work ethically and legally, and offers pragmatic tips for immediate use in daily practice.
+She has served on the boards of directors of the International Lactation Consultant Association (ILCA), the United States Breastfeeding Committee (USBC), and Human Milk Banking Association of North American (HMBANA).
+She wrote the only textbook focusing on IBCLC ethics and law, authored chapters and articles in several texts and journals, and is a well-received speaker, writer, and educator in her field.

-At end of this session, the learner will be able to:
+At the end of this E-CERPs eligible session, the learner will be able to:

 Can you advise a family about peer-to-peer milk sharing?
 Can you meet privacy requirements if call or text clients on a cell phone?
 Can you use a photo you found on the Internet for your PowerPoint presentation?
 Can you have a quick chat with your neighbor’s child, visiting with the newborn, who has a few questions about this breastfeeding problem she is having?